edenbdv/Facebook_clone-Server/README.md

 ## Running the Server:

 Before Running the server - make sure the env variables are correct for the running evironment.
+You can verify the connections in app.js and InintializeDB.js

 To start the server, run the following command: